MihirKakkar/Intake-Tracker/README.md

 # Intake-Tracker

-An easy-to-use program I made for Alzheimer's patients to help keep track of their daily food and water intakes
+An easy-to-use program I made for Alzheimer's patients to help keep track of their daily food and water intakes.